-The Victorian Eyes Exhibition is scheduled to be on display at the University of Wisconsin, Memorial Library in March 2014.
+The Victorian Eyes Exhibition was on display at the University of Wisconsin, Memorial Library in March 2014.
 It also appeared at the Wisconsin Institutes for Discovery in October and early November 2013, and the Wisconsin Science Festival, September 26-29, 2013.

 Follow us on twitter: twitter.com/VictorianEyes

 "Victorian Eyes” is a traveling art exhibition that examines nineteenth-century British literature from literary, statistical, and artistic vantages.
 With the modern deluge of media and information, it is easy to become overwhelmed by the sheer amounts of data available.
 With “Victorian Eyes,” we aim to inspire both specialists within our fields and nonspecialists to think about how the intersections of literature, statistics, and art can help us “see,” analyze, and explain large amounts of data.
 While our fields may seem like an eclectic grouping, all deal in varying modes with perspective, which is the unifying theme this exhibition is designed to explore.
 One intriguing literary and statistical finding (based on word frequencies, words lengths, unique words, etc.) functions as the muse for each art piece in our exhibition.
 Each art piece also features a QR code that links to a page on this website where more detailed information about the literary, statistical, and artistic perspectives about the results can be found.